ABD Device removes 99.99% of coronavirus from human skin – safely

 “Nature is the greatest inspiration and greatest innovator and Aquila’s pathogen capture technology is based on how nature protects us every day from pathogens in a safe and effective manner.
 Our technology will pave the way for safer methods of decontamination that do not cause harm to humans or the natural world,” says Joshi.

-The research and development of pathogen capture technology has been supported by European Defence Agency, EU H2020, and European Innovation Council, and the technology was developed in collaboration with the Defence Forces Ireland and the Czech Republic’s University of Defence.
+The research and development of pathogen capture technology have been supported by European Defence Agency, EU H2020, and European Innovation Council, and the technology was developed in collaboration with the Defence Forces Ireland and the Czech Republic’s University of Defence.